kikuchiyo/device_connection_en/nonsdk/upstream/device_tags/report_tags.md

     <td>params</td>
     <td>Object</td>
     <td>Mandatory</td>
     <td>Parameters used for reporting tags.
-The maximum items are 200.</td>
+A request can carry a maximum of 200 parameters.</td>
   </tr>
   <tr>
     <td>method</td>